lobobinario/docker-firmadyne/README.md

 USE:

-Run the image use --privileged option (docker run -it --privileged ...).
+Run the image using --privileged option (docker run -it --privileged ...).

 Expose ports and create network routes on the host as needed in order to establish connection with the emulated firmware.